 Contact Us Today For a Free Consultation

-Any Los Angeles workplace lawyer will define an employment release as a formal agreement that a former employee will not sue the employer.
+An employment release is a formal agreement that a former employee will not sue the employer.
 Essentially, the former employee is waiving their right to take legal action against the company in the form of a wrongful termination lawsuit.

 In some cases, both a company and a former employee may agree to a broad release.
 This typically encompasses a person’s release of all their rights to sue a particular company about the topic of employment.
 It’s no wonder that many employers push a broad release for the sake of limiting any legal backlash from a former employee.

 All Los Angeles unfair firing lawyers will advise you that signed releases are only good for the actions prior to when the release was signed.
 Let’s take a look at a quick example to better explain this important concept.
 Let’s say that you sign a release with your employer regarding a layoff.

 After the release is signed, your employer proceeds to provide false and harmful information to other potential employers who call for a reference.
 Since the defaming actions of your employer happened after you signed the release waiver, you’re still capable of suing them over their actions of defamation.
 It’s always advisable to speak with legal professionals before attempting to sue any employer with whom you’ve previously signed a release.